 You can watch Little Miss Sunshine here.

 I wasn’t sure whether I should add Forrest Gump in the list of the best movies about travel.
 But with its message of discovery, beautiful locations, and incredible story, I had to do it.
-For those who don’t know about this Oscar winning movie, Forrest Gump follows Forrest, a slow learning, naive young man through his life of discovery, love, and loss.
+For those who don’t know about this Oscar-winning movie, Forrest Gump follows Forrest, slow learning, naive young man through his life of discovery, love, and loss.
 It’s not just a journey across the country and through the world, but a journey through life as well.
 The movie follows Forrest as he travels to Vietnam in the army, and then on a cross country run through the United States.
 The innocence and honesty displayed by Tom Hanks, who plays Forrest are perfect.
 It is impossible to walk away from the movie without feeling inspired to take on the world.

 You can watch Forrest Gump here.